 We continue to issue our journal VeRBosity, along with regular practice notes to promote the availability of information about our decision-making and provide current information about the VRB.
 Practice notes also include short, plain English summaries of recent decisions from the AAT and the courts.
 These resources continue to be well received by our stakeholders.

-In the new reporting year we will be releasing a refreshed handbook for self-represented applicants and advocates appearing before the VRB.
+A guide for self-represented veterans and representatives